 Many Americans are facing financial difficulties due to the current economic recession.
 However, there are several legal options available to fight for a brighter financial future.
 If a debtor is unable to pay back their creditors, they may consider Chapter 7 bankruptcy as a way to receive a fresh financial start.

 Chapter 7 is not a comprehensive method to get rid of debt, but it is the most powerful solution available to American debtors.
-If you are frustrated with creditors calling and collection agencies knocking on your door, contact the Birmingham Chapter 7 bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000 today.
+If you are frustrated with creditors calling and collection agencies knocking on your door, contact the Birmingham Chapter 7 bankruptcy lawyers of [firm-name], by calling [phone-number] today.

 When a debtor files for Chapter 7 bankruptcy, they resign themselves to a major loss of personal property through liquidation.
 Liquidation is a major portion of Chapter 7 proceedings.
 However, there are state and federal exemptions available to help protect many of the most important properties a debtor may hold.